Edward Ives (rower)

-Edward Ashley Ives (born January 3, 1961 in Mount Kisco, New York) is a former American competitive rower and Olympic silver medalist.
+Edward Ashley Ives (born January 3, 1961) is a former American competitive rower and Olympic silver medalist.
 He represented the United States at the 1984 Summer Olympics in Los Angeles, where he received a silver medal in the men's coxed fours competition with Thomas Kiefer, Michael Bach, Gregory Springer, and John Stillings.
 Four years later, at the 1988 Summer Olympics, he finished in 9th place in the men's coxless pairs.